cert-manager/website/content/docs/reference/api-docs.md

       </td>
       <td>
         <em>(Optional)</em>
-        <p>featureGates is a map of feature names to bools that enable or disable experimental features.
-Default: nil</p>
+        <p>featureGates is a map of feature names to bools that enable or disable experimental features.</p>
       </td>
     </tr>
     <tr>